teleprint-me/vk-minimal/README.md

 # VkMinimal

-A minimal headless compute pipeline using Vulkan in C.
+A headless compute pipeline using Vulkan in C.

 ## Overview